Cogniti: AI Agents by Educators, for Education.

 Features listed: Steerable, Resourced, Equitable, and Insightful

-Following a successful trial across more than a dozen courses, access to Cogniti is being rolled out from Trimester/Semester 1 2026.
+Following a successful trial across more than a dozen courses, access to Cogniti is now available for Course Coordinators to use from Trimester 2 and Mid-Year Term 2026 onwards.
 This page has been developed to outline the process for accessing the platform, describe the expectations for academics who elect to use the platform in 2026, and describe options for help and support.

 flow chart of support model is described